A Quick Guide To Understand What Is Maturity In Insurance

 Tax Implications:

-• In Canada, certain types of payouts may be taxable, depending on the policy and the premiums paid.
+• In Canada, certain types of payouts may be taxable, depending on the policy structure, whether it is an exempt policy, and the policy’s Adjusted Cost Basis (ACB).

 Types of Policies with Maturity Benefits